VirtualOrganics/VoroX-Geogram-XPBD-Three.js/README.md

 ## VoroX Dynamics Controls

 The "Flow Dynamics" section provides detailed control over the simulation's physics and appearance.
-These controls are the "brain" of the program, allowing you to explore different dynamic behaviors.
+These controls are the "brain" of the program, allowing you to explore different dynamic behaviors based on the principles of the VoroX model.

 ### Core Physics Parameters

-*   **Decay**: Controls the "friction" or energy dissipation in the system.
-A value of `1.0` means no friction (energy is conserved), which can lead to instability.
-Lower values (e.g., `0.95`) cause the flow energy to dissipate over time, leading to a more stable simulation.
+*   **Decay**: This slider controls the "friction" or energy dissipation in the system.
+A value of `1.0` means no friction, which allows energy to build up indefinitely and can lead to explosive instability.
+Lower values (e.g., `0.95`) act like a drag force, causing the accumulated flow energy to fade each frame.
+This is crucial for allowing the system to shed energy and settle into a stable, dynamic equilibrium.
-*   **dt**: The "delta time" or timestep for each frame.
-It controls how large of a step the simulation takes each frame.
-Higher values result in faster evolution but can become unstable.
+*   **dt**: Represents the "delta time" or the size of the integration step for each frame of the simulation.
+Conceptually, it's how far into the future the simulation jumps in each step.
+Higher values lead to faster evolution but increase the risk of "overshooting" a stable state and becoming numerically unstable.
-*   **Energy**: A global multiplier for the strength of all forces acting on the points.
-Higher values lead to more rapid and dramatic movement.
+*   **Energy**: A global multiplier for the strength of all calculated forces.
+You can think of this as the "temperature" or "kinetic energy" of the system.
+Higher values produce more dramatic and rapid movement, while lower values result in a more gentle relaxation.
-*   **Scale**: The target or "ideal" distance the simulation tries to maintain between connected points.
-This is a key parameter for controlling the final structure of the point set.
+*   **Scale**: This is the target or "ideal" distance that the simulation tries to establish between connected points.
+This parameter is central to the concept of homothety in the VoroX model, where each tetrahedron attempts to expand or contract its edges to this ideal length, driving the self-organization of the entire structure.

 ### Force Model Toggles

+These toggles control which components of the VoroX force model are active.

-*   **Edge Scale**: (Checkbox) When checked, forces are calculated between every pair of points within each tetrahedron (an edge-based model).
+*   **Edge Scale**: When checked, forces are calculated between every pair of points within a tetrahedron (an edge-based model), akin to a spring network where every connection has a force.
 When unchecked, forces are calculated between each point and the tetrahedron's stable center (a center-based model).
-The edge-based model is typically more energetic.
+The edge-based model is more computationally intensive and typically results in a more energetic, "tense" equilibrium.
-*   **Equilibration**: (Checkbox) Toggles the primary force that pushes and pulls points to achieve the ideal `Scale` distance.
+*   **Equilibration**: Toggles the main homothety force that pushes and pulls points to achieve the ideal `Scale` distance.
+This is the primary driver of organization in the simulation.
-*   **Contractive**: (Checkbox) Toggles an additional, gentler force that primarily pulls distant points together.
+*   **Contractive**: Toggles a secondary, asymmetric force that gently pulls points together.
+Its strength is weighted by the "catchment" area of the flow knots, meaning it has a greater effect on points that are part of larger flow structures.
-*   **Expansive**: (Checkbox) Toggles an additional, gentler force that primarily pushes close points apart.
+*   **Expansive**: Toggles a secondary, asymmetric force that gently pushes points apart, also weighted by the knot catchment area.
+Using `Contractive` and `Expansive` allows for fine-tuning the clustering or dispersion behavior of the system.

 ### Visualization Controls

 *   **Max Segs**: A performance and visualization control.
-It limits the maximum number of flow edges drawn to the screen, preventing the display from becoming too cluttered or slow on complex simulations.
+It limits the maximum number of flow edges drawn to the screen to prevent the display from becoming cluttered or slow.
-*   **Flow**: (Checkbox) Toggles the visibility of the VoroX flow edges.
+*   **Flow**: Toggles the visibility of the VoroX flow edges.
-*   **Knots**: (Checkbox) Toggles the visibility of detected cycles (knots) in the flow.
+*   **Knots**: Toggles the visibility of detected cycles (knots) in the flow.
 When active, knot edges are highlighted with thicker, black strokes.
-*   **Ghost Cells**: (Checkbox) In periodic mode, this toggles the visibility of the 26 neighboring "ghost" cells, helping to visualize the toroidal, wrapped nature of the space.
+*   **Ghost Cells**: In periodic mode, this toggles the visibility of the 26 neighboring "ghost" cells, helping to visualize the toroidal, wrapped nature of the space.
-*   **Color by Knot**: (Checkbox) When checked, flow edges belonging to a knot are colored with a unique hue for each distinct knot.
-When unchecked, all flow edges are colored by their accumulated energy or "strength" (blue for low, red for high).
+*   **Color by Knot**: When checked, flow edges belonging to a knot are colored with a unique hue for each distinct knot.
+When unchecked, all flow edges are colored by their accumulated energy (from blue for low energy to red for high energy), providing a visual representation of the energy distribution and dissipation in the system.

 ## Quick Start